India's huge outsourcing industry struggles with work-from-home scenario

 “The industry has been scrambling to set up its own business continuity plan,” said R. Chandrashekhar, a retired federal government official and a former president of India’s IT services lobby group, NASSCOM.

-In the southern tech hub of Bengaluru, an employee working at a JPMorgan call centre said that until last Friday, her managers had repeatedly declined staffers’ pleas to work from home.
+In the southern tech hub of Bengaluru, an employee working at a JPMorgan (JPM.N) call center said that until last Friday, her managers had repeatedly declined staffers’ pleas to work from home.

 After a state government order, JPMorgan on Sunday asked its Bengaluru staff to “stay at home until further notice,” according to a message to employees, reviewed by Reuters.